 The best anti bullying initiative is to promote a good understanding of other people and their lives.
 People come in all shapes, sizes and colours.
 They speak different languages, eat different food, have different ways of communicating.
 To young kids, this will seem scary, alien or foreign.
 Our Understanding Others collection includes several games, videos and books that each show different ways of making friends with other people while respecting their differences.

-Watch tutorials for all these preschool snack ideas and more in the Curious World App.
+Watch more videos about stopping bullying and more in the Curious World App.
 Sign up here for 20% off your first year (discount applied at checkout).